aecreations/snippets/README.md

 ### Saves snippets of text for later pasting into Thunderbird messages

-Snippets was created during the course of an investigation of Thunderbird [MailExtensions APIs](https://thunderbird-webextensions.readthedocs.io/en/latest/index.html) for reading and modifying message composer content, IndexedDB support, ability to add menu items to the message composer context menu, opening extension pages in popup windows, and using experimental APIs.
+Snippets was created during the course of an investigation of Thunderbird [MailExtensions APIs](https://thunderbird-webextensions.readthedocs.io/en/latest/index.html) for reading and modifying message composer content, IndexedDB support, ability to add menu items to the message composer context menu, opening extension pages in popup windows, and using experimental APIs (in version 1.0).
 The goal is to use this knowledge to port [Clippings for Thunderbird](https://github.com/aecreations/clippings-tb) to a MailExtension.

-Requires Thunderbird 102.0 or newer, available from the [Thunderbird website](https://www.thunderbird.net/).
+Requires Thunderbird 115.0 or newer, available from the [Thunderbird website](https://www.thunderbird.net/).

+**N.B.:** This Thunderbird extension was created for research purposes only - not intended for regular everyday use.
+No end-user support is available.

 ### Features